-As WBN has clarified on a number of occasions before and after Frampton v Quigg, the victor had to choose which belt to keep.
+As WBN has clarified on several occasions before and after Frampton v Quigg, the victor had to choose which belt to keep.

-“Frampton vs. Quigg was approved by the IBF with the condition that the winner must fight IBF mandatory challenger Shingo Wake,” IBF Chairman Lindsey Tucker pointed out to WBN on Thursday, before adding: “We have not called for a purse bid.”
+“The IBF approved Frampton vs. Quigg with the condition that the winner must fight IBF mandatory challenger Shingo Wake,” IBF Chairman Lindsey Tucker pointed out to WBN on Thursday before adding: “We have not called for a purse bid.”

-Quizzed on the finer details of Frampton accepting the Wake defence over Rigo, Tucker told WBN that he couldn’t divulge any further detail.
+Quizzed on the finer details of Frampton accepting the Wake defense over Rigo, Tucker told WBN that he couldn’t divulge any further detail.

-If no agreement is forthcoming with Wake, a move up to 126 pounds would then be a further option for Frampton.
+If no agreement is forthcoming with Wake, a move up to 126 pounds would be a further option for Frampton.